Hanover Street (film)

-Hanover Street is a 1979 romantic war film written and directed by Peter Hyams, and starring Harrison Ford, Lesley-Anne Down and Christopher Plummer.
+Hanover Street is a 1979 American-British romantic war film written and directed by Peter Hyams and starring Harrison Ford, Lesley-Anne Down and Christopher Plummer.
+It was distributed by Columbia Pictures.

 Plot

 In London during World War II, Lieutenant David Halloran, a United States Army Air Forces B-25 bomber pilot with the Eighth Air Force, and Margaret Sellinger, an English nurse, meet on Hanover Street in a chance encounter.
 The following day, Halloran's squadron is sent to bomb Rouen in Nazi-occupied France when the plane's engine is hit, but the fire is put out.
 Cimino, the bombardier, begs Halloran to let him drop the bombs early and turn back, but Halloran does not care about the danger and orders him to wait until they are over the target, prompting Cimino to angrily exclaim that he hates Halloran.

 Halloran and Sellinger meet again two weeks later in a secret assignation on Hanover Street and they rapidly fall in love.
 Although she is married and tries to resist, she is drawn to the charismatic American and they begin an affair.
 By contrast, her husband Paul Sellinger is, by his own description, suave and pleasant but fairly dull.
 A former teacher, he is now a trusted member of British intelligence.
 During the next few missions, Halloran orders Cimino to drop the bombs early, as he is scared of death because he now has "a reason to live", much to the anger and disappointment of his co-pilot Hyer.
-Weeks later, Halloran hears something odd in the engine before take-off and turns back, forcing another pilot, Patman, to go in his place.
-That night, it is revealed that Patman's B-25 was hit in the bomb bay with the bombs still on the plane, killing all on board, and that had it not been for that engine, it would have been Halloran.
-Ashamed of his actions, Halloran volunteers for an undercover mission to deliver a British agent into occupied France.
+Weeks later, Halloran claims to hear something odd in an engine before take-off and turns back, forcing another pilot, Patman, to go in his place.
+On the mission, Patman's bomber is hit and explodes, leaving no survivors.
+Guilt-stricken and doubting himself, Halloran runs to his plane and begs the mechanic on duty to confirm he found a problem with the engine.
+A vengeful superior officer doubts Halloran's engine malfunction was genuine and forces him to volunteer for an undercover mission to deliver a British agent into occupied France.
 At the last moment, Paul Sellinger wearing a SS officer's uniform takes the place of the agent, and himself joins the mission.
 His reasons are initially unclear, but he slowly reveals that he wants to prove himself in the field.